botwiki/open-source-bots/README.md

 **Language:** Python

-A Twitter bot that accepts a Spotify URL to a song and plays it on your stereo.
+A Raspberry Pi-based Twitter bot that accepts a Spotify URL to a song and plays it on your stereo.

 ### [@permitbot](https://twitter.com/permitbot) -- [chagan/permitbot](https://github.com/chagan/permitbot)